gaultier/blog/write_a_game_from_scratch_with_x11.md

 ![First scene](game-x11-first-scene.png)

-The next steps is to response to events.
+The next step is to respond to events.

 ## Reacting to keyboard and mouse events